 If you are interest in an international event, contact SHAC’s International Representative, Dave Shelburne.

-JOTA/JOTI happens each year on the third weekend in October, when Scouts can talk or email other Scouts all over the world.
+JOTI is held the third weekend in October, when Scouts can talk or email other Scouts all over the world.
 It’s a lot of fun, and participation is one of the requirements to earn the new “International Spirit Award.”
-SHAC plans to organize a big JOTA/JOTI party.
 Imagine emailing to a Scout in Australia, or saying Hola! to a Cub Scout in Spain!
-Check back for more updates in October.

 International Scouts summer 2014 visit